w3c/wai-intro-atag/content/education.md

 ### Make your tool accessible for users with disabilities

-<p class="persona">Ilsa is a physics professor at a large university.
+<p class="persona"><span class="issue">Persona:</span> Ilsa is a physics professor at a large university.
 She is blind and uses a screen reader that reads aloud the information on her screen.</p>
 <div class="quotes">
   <ul>
     <li>